siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 choice of inputs, it is always somehow limiting.
 It can be, however, considered a good starting point.
-This is the very beginning of the development and, for the moment, only two very basic protocols are implemented.
+This is the very beginning of the development and, for the moment, only one very basic protocol is implemented.
-A description of the global variables of each protocol are now reported.
+A description of the his global variables is now reported.

 * *standard_psml*

   Pseudopotential ONCVPSPv0.4 (norm-conserving) of Pseudo Dojo in psml format, scalar relativistic, PBE and with *standard* accuracy.
-  Download at the PseudoDojo web site.
+  Download available from the PseudoDojo web site.
   Basis set apply globally, with size DZP and energy-shift of 50 meV.
-Meshcutoff is 500 Ry, electronic temp 25 meV, and a kpoint mesh with distance 0.062 are implemented.
+Meshcutoff is 200 Ry, electronic temp 25 meV, and a kpoint mesh with distance 0.1 are implemented.
-  Concerning the trashold for convergence, we implement 1.e-4 tolerance for the density matrix, 0.01 ev/ang for forces and 0.05 GPa for stress.
+  Concerning the trashold for convergence, we implement 1.e-4 tolerance for the density matrix, 0.04 ev/ang for forces and 0.1 GPa for stress. his choice of parameters (plus some atom heuristics - see below) have been tested on crystal elements up to the element Rn and compared with the reference equation of state of the `DeltaTest`_ project, resulting in an average value of delta of 6.8 meV.
+Maximum delta is 28 meV for "Ne" and "Ar".

 ..
 Download at https://icmab.es/leem/SIESTA_MATERIAL/tmp_PseudoDojo/nc-sr-04_pbe_standard-psf.tgz.